CDG-MAE: Cross-view Masked Modeling using Diffusion Generated Views: Acknowledgments

 \section{Acknowledgments}

-This research has been supported by DATAIA international mobility scholarship, by the project MIS 5154714 of the National Recovery and Resilience Plan Greece 2.0 funded by the European Union under the NextGen- erationEU Program, NCI awards 1R21CA258493-01A1, 5U24CA215109, UH3CA225021, U24CA180924, NSF grants IIS-2123920, IIS-2212046, Stony Brook Profund 2022 seed funding, and generous support from Bob Beals and Betsy Barton.
+This research has been supported by DATAIA international mobility scholarship, by the project MIS 5154714 of the National Recovery and Resilience Plan Greece 2.0 funded by the European Union under the NextGenerationEU Program, NCI awards 1R21CA258493-01A1, 5U24CA215109, UH3CA225021, U24CA180924, NSF grants IIS-2123920, IIS-2212046, Stony Brook Profund 2022 seed funding.
 This research used resources of the Argonne Leadership Computing Facility, a U.S. Department of Energy (DOE) Office of Science user facility at Argonne National Laboratory and is based on research supported by the U.S. DOE Office of Science-Advanced Scientific Computing Research Program, under Contract No. DE-AC02-06CH11357.
+Furthermore, this work has been supported by the Agence Nationale de la Recherche through ANR-23-IAHU-0002, ANR-21-CE45-0007, ANR-23-CE45-0029, ANR-23-IACL-0003 (DATAIA CLUSTER) and the Health Data Hub as part of the second edition of the France-Québec call for projects Intelligence Artificielle en santé.